Patrick Desbois

 Patrick Desbois (born 1955, in Chalon-sur-Saône) is a French Roman Catholic priest, former head of the Commission for Relations with Judaism of the French Bishops' Conference and consultant to the Vatican.
 He is the founder of the Yahad-In Unum, an organization dedicated to locating the sites of mass graves of Jewish victims of the Nazi mobile-killing units in the former Soviet Union.
-He received the Légion d'honneur, France's highest honor, for his work documenting the Holocaust.
+He received the Légion d'honneur, France's highest honor and the Order of Merit of the Federal Republic of Germany (Cross of Merit 1st Class), Germany's highest honor for his work with Yahad-In Unum documenting the Holocaust in Eastern Europe.

 Education

 Desbois attended the Université de Dijon, graduating with a degree in mathematics in 1977.
 He entered the Grand Seminary of Prado in 1981 and was ordained as a priest in 1986.
 That same year he earned a master's degree in theology from the Catholic University of Lyon.
+In 2024, he defended his PhD thesis in history at the Cergy-Pontoise University.